How to keep creating in the face of overwhelming perfectionism and insecurity September 24, 2015 17:00

 Not being able to produce a blog post made me feel like a slacker.
 And for some reason, my overly critical brain translated this as "Holy crap, why are you so awful at everything?!"

-The point is, in my clambering for “perfection” I published ZERO blog posts and did not produce a lot of new art either.
-To get a sense of my inner dialogue, this is what I generally sound like in my head whenever I’m writing (or creating anything).
+The point is, in my grappling with "perfection" I published ZERO blog posts and did not produce a lot of new art either.
+To get a sense of my inner dialogue, this is what I generally sound like in my head whenever I'm writing (or creating anything).
 Maybe you can relate:

 It starts with excitement: